h-hsoon/ADL1_NewsPaper/Functional_Specification.md

 # Constrains:
    Design Constraints imposes limitations on the following things:

    The running environment : Microsoft Visual Studio.

-   The operating system : Microsoft Windows 10. the programming language, databases, coding standards,business logic, etc. the programming language, HTML,CSS,PHP.
+   The operating system : Microsoft Windows 10.

+   The programming language, databases, coding standards,business logic, etc.

+   The programming language, HTML,CSS,PHP.
 # REPORTS
 • REPORT MODULE
 The log in issued should have the details such as username ,gmail,